The Advantages of Exotic Metal Fasteners And Components

 Salt Water Corrosion Resistance: The best way to understand corrosion resistance is by looking at the pitting potential.
 Pitting is that rust-like corrosion that forms under the surface of the metal and causes it to turn to a dark brownish color.

-For example, exotic metal fasteners and components like SAE 304 stainless steel, also known as marine grade stainless steel, are a better choice of materials for products that will be exposed to saltwater.
+For example, exotic material fasteners and components like SAE 304 stainless steel, also known as marine grade stainless steel, are a better choice of materials for products that will be exposed to saltwater.

 Why do I need exotic metals?